RESOStandards/reso-certification-help/docs/recipients.md

 </BR>

-## Approving Endorsements
+# Reviewing and Approving Results
-Your endorsements and the count of Data Dictionary elements are shown below the charts.
+Your endorsements, including the count of Data Dictionary elements found during testing are shown below the charts.

 Select **View Details** next to the Data Dictionary and Web API Core Endorsements to review the reports.